 Toro Insurance Group works with the Society of St. Vincent de Paul to feed, clothe and house individuals and families.
-To vote, use the social media buttons to share this story, or leave a comment below.
-If they reach 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!
+They reached their goal of 500 votes and doubled their donation to reach $10,000.

 About 468,000 families across central and northern Arizona cannot currently afford necessities such as adequate food, clothing and health services.
 To help this vulnerable population, SVdP prepares and serves more than 4,000 meals each day in five area dining rooms where people can gather to eat and connect with community members and neighbors.
 The nonprofit also provides home visits, rent and utility bill assistance and employment resources that can have profound positive effects on people’s lives.